Last updated on March 18, 2026

 How does sacrificing a land work?
 Which are the best cards that do it, and which great payoffs can you get from it?
 Let's find out!

-Sacrificing a land is whenever you’re forced to (or choose to) sacrifice a land through another card.
-It’s usually put on cards as a serious drawback, often to extreme value like a massive flier for a low mana value.
+Land sacrifice outlets are effects that sacrifice lands on the battlefield, either as an ability or a cost.
+It’s usually put on cards as a serious drawback, often in exchange for extreme value like a massive flier for a low cost.

 It’s also a major player in a lot of Golgari () strategies in Commander, which revolve around putting things into and pulling things out of the graveyard to benefit from some other kind of effect.

-I’m only looking at cards that have the text “sacrifice a land” on them for these rankings.
+I’m only looking at cards that have the text “sacrifice land” for these rankings, or ones that substitute “land” for a specific type of land.
 If the card doesn’t have that, I won’t be looking at it.

-Aura Fracture is the exception: it’s actually a good white sacrifice a land card.
+Aura Fracture is actually a good white land sac effect.
 It’s an enchantment that has you sacrifice a land to blow up any target enchantment you’d like.

 There are certainly better ways to do this, especially in white, but this is undoubtedly the best white card that sacrifices a land.